auth0/docs/saml-configuration.md

 # SAML

-Auth0 supports SAML protocol (used by apps like Salesforce, Box, etc.) and WS-Federation applications (used by apps like SharePoint, CRM, etc.).
+Auth0 supports SAML protocol (used by apps like Salesforce, Box, etc.), WS-Federation protocol (used by apps like SharePoint, CRM, etc.) and the OAuth2/OpenID Connect protocol (used by custom developed applications).
+This document explains how to customize the SAML Assertions and the SAML and WS-Fed protocol parameters.

 By default, Auth0 will generate a SAML Assertion following certain conventions.
 However, you can customize everything by creating a [rule](rules) like this: